farmbeatslabs/FBLKv2/2_Register_your_FarmBeats_Lab_Kit_User_and_Device.md

     add your device.

--   When the provisioning process is complete you will be sent a confirmation email and be redirected to the Student Kit Portal profile page.
+-   When the provisioning process is complete you will be sent a confirmation email and be redirected to the Lab Kit Portal profile page.

 -   In the email and on the profile page you will be able to see your Azure IoT Central URL.
 There is a copy icon beside this field to copy the URL to the